pfunks/TCTest/test_faq.md

 - At 27 minutes, 10% goes to the author and 90% to the curator.
 - If a post is upvoted 30 min after posting, 100% of the curation award goes to the curator.

-## Can I get curation rewards for voting up comments?
+## Can I get curation rewards for upvoting comments?

 Yes.
 You can earn curation rewards from upvoting both posts and comments!